dhruvramani/CarGame.cpp/README.md

-# School-Projects
+# Car Gane

-Work done as school projects.
-Includes a Car-Game in C++ designed for Borland C++, and a HTML tutorial website designed for the CompSci Activity.
+A simple *Avoid being crashed* car game for the CLI built in C++ Designed as a school project for Borland C++